dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc-2.md

-We developed archeoastronomy, utilizing monoliths and smaller markers to measure the motion of the stars, perhaps the only thing that ever remained unquestionably constant..
+We developed archeoastronomy, utilizing monoliths and smaller markers to measure the motion of the stars, perhaps the only thing that ever remained unquestionably constant...
 As people had been migrating throughout the ice age, the stars should have been well known for navigation.
+Yeh, it's kinda like Google Maps, but for caves.
 This would only become more systematized.
 Through the Copper Age, it became apparent that understanding these phenomena granted power and influence over others.
 At some point, we reached a critical mass of understanding, when cultural artifacts became more valuable and useful for survival than anything tangible could be, in itself.

 This dynamic, deadly world of the Late Neolithic and Copper Age provided us with the impetus for humanity to culturally innovate.
 We